Find Grad Schools

 16 Yearly Graduations

 Jackson State University comes in at #11 on our list of the most popular colleges offering doctor's degrees in public administration & social service.
 Roughly 6,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,520 per year, while in-state graduate students, on average, pay $8,520 per year.
+The average in-state tuition for full-time undergraduates is $8,270 per year, while in-state graduate students, on average, pay $8,270 per year.
 During the most recent year for which we have data, 16 people received their doctor's degree in public administration & social service from Jackson State.
-Around 86% of these students were from an underrepresented racial-ethnic group, and 86% were women.
-Data shows that Jackson State graduates that hold this degree go on to make a median salary of $82,087.
+Around 83% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #11